openclarity/apiclarity/backend/pkg/modules/internal/bfla/readme.md

 ## Detection
 Once the learning phase has ended, the detection phase begins.
-During the detection phase all the API calls that do not comply with the authorization model will be marked as warnings.
+During the detection phase, all the API calls that do not comply with the authorization model will be marked as warnings.
-If the call was rejected by the api the warning will have a lower severity, however if the API accepted the unexpected call and returned a 2xx status code it will have a higher severity (check fig1 and fig2).
+If the call was rejected by the API the warning will have a lower severity, however if the API accepted the unexpected call and returned a 2xx status code it will have a higher severity (check fig1 and fig2).

 ![img_2.png](../../assets/bfla/images/img_2.png)